 Though Henri Martin was a Post-Impressionist painter, many critics have also associated him with the Symbolists, particularly with French symbolist painter, Puvis de Chavannes.
 He studied the work of the Divisionists, but did not follow their principles completely as many of his paintings are Pointillist pieces.

-He died there in 1943.
-Today Henri-Jean Guillaume Martin’s work is part of important museum and private collections throughout the world.
+Henri Martin died there in 1943.
+Today his work is part of important museum and private collections throughout the world.